jomartin-999/spring-boot-for-vmware-gemfire/docs/clientcache-applications.md

 <code>@CacheServerApplication</code> annotation.
 </p>

-With our Spring Boot VMware GemFire Locator application, we can connect both Spring Boot configured and bootstrapped peer members (peer `Cache`, `CacheServer` and `Locator` applications) as well as Gfsh started Locators and servers.
+With our Spring Boot [vmware-gemfire-name] Locator application, we can connect both Spring Boot configured and bootstrapped peer members (peer `Cache`, `CacheServer` and `Locator` applications) as well as Gfsh started Locators and servers.

-First, we need to start two Locators by using our Spring Boot VMware GemFire Locator application class:
+First, we need to start two Locators by using our Spring Boot [vmware-gemfire-name] Locator application class:

 Example 9.
 SpringBootApacheGeodeLocatorApplication class